Analysis of approximate linear programming solution to Markov decision problem with log barrier function: Experiments

 To validate the performance of the proposed method, we conduct experiments in both discrete and continuous control environments.
 We implement our deep RL variant as described in Section~\ref{sec:DeepRL}, naming our algorithms \textbf{Log-barrier DQN} and \textbf{Log-barrier DDPG}, respectively.
 For discrete control tasks, we compare our algorithm with the standard DQN~\citep{mnih2015human}, and for continuous control tasks, we benchmark it against the standard DDPG~\citep{lillicrap2015continuous}.
 Additional algorithmic details are provided in~\cref{appendix:DQN algo} and~\cref{appendix:DDPG algo}, with detailed hyperparameters listed in~\cref{appendix:hyperparameters}.

-\paragraph{Log-Barrier DQN}For our DQN experiments, we chose three environments from the Gymnasium library (Acrobot-v1, CartPole-v1, and LunarLander-v3).
+\paragraph{Log-Barrier DQN} For our DQN experiments, we chose five environments form the Gymnasium library (Acrobot-v1, CartPole-v1, LunarLander-v3, MountainCar-v0, and Pendulum-v1).
+For MountainCar-v0, we replace the original sparse reward with a dense shaping reward, and for Pendulum-v1 we discretize the continuous action space to enable DQN training.
 As shown in figure~\cref{fig:dqn-exp}, the results reveal a remarkable point that the Log-barrier DQN demonstrates rapid adaptation and significant stability in the CartPole environment, where the agent's survival is threatened by a critical angle criterion.
 We hypothesize that this is due to the sharp decision boundary between states where the agent survives and states where the episode is terminated.
 Standard DQN, which relies on Bellman updates with an mean square error (MSE) loss, can suffer from error propagation across this boundary.
 In contrast, the proposed approach, which uses the LP form, can globally mitigate this hazard.
 Instead of estimating value from neighboring states, our method directly minimizes its objective while satisfying the LP constraints, which are transformed into an unconstrained problem using a barrier function.

 \paragraph{Log-Barrier DDPG} In the continuous control experiments with DDPG, the proposed method demonstrated superior performance on four complex MuJoCo environments (Ant, Walker2d, HalfCheetah, Humanoid), while showing no significant advantage on the simpler Hopper task, as shown in~\cref{fig:ddpg-exp}.
 We attribute this success to a fundamental property of critic update mechanism of the proposed algorithm.
 We conjecture that the core of the advantage arises from the fact that the LP form is inherently a minimization objective, which naturally counteracts the Q-value overestimation bias prevalent in actor-critic methods.
 Standard DDPG critics learn by minimizing the MSE to a target value, a process that simply follows the target without regard for its potential bias.
 If the target is inflated, the critic learns an inflated value, leading to a feedback loop of compounding overestimation.
 In contrast, the proposed approach minimizes the value function itself, subject to the constraints of Bellman consistency.
 This systematic search for the tightest and lowest possible Q-values that still satisfy the dynamics acts as a powerful, implicit regularizer against optimistic value estimates.
 This results in a more conservative and stable critic, which provides a more reliable gradient to the actor, leading to superior final performance.
 Consequently, this allows the proposed method to overcome the limitations of standard DDPG, successfully solving environments such as Ant and Humanoid that were previously thought to be beyond its capabilities.